Second Honduran Civil War: López attempt to stay in power

-The opponents of both the Liberal Party and the National Party see López Gutiérrez as a threat to democracy in Honduras and national security, since the General commands and manages the Armed Forces of Honduras at will, on February 1, 1924 they leave bound for the Republic of El Salvador important social, political and executive personalities of Honduras, among them the businessman Don Santos Soto Rosales and family, at that time the richest Honduran; Engineer Héctor Medina Planas, Attorney José María Matute, Mr. Raúl Toledo López who had resigned from the position of Military Commander and Political Governor of Tegucigalpa, Mr. F. Alfredo Medrano, Mr. Guillermo Moncada R., General Dionisio Gutiérrez who He had resigned from the post of Minister of War and Navy and other officers such as General Jacobo Galindo, General Joaquín Medina Planas, General Ramón Alvarado Mendieta, Colonel Ricardo Lardizábal, among many others, due to the fact that the place of "San Juancito" A strong contingent of revolutionary troops has been present under the command of General J. Innocente Triminio Osorio, who left Tegucigalpa on the night of the 30th and had gathered a group of three hundred followers of the Barrio Viera.
+Members of the opposing Liberal Party and the National Party saw López Gutiérrez as a threat to democracy in Honduras and national security, since the General commanded and managed the Armed Forces of Honduras at will.
+On February 1, important social, political and executive Hondurans, including businessman Don Santos Soto Rosales, the wealthiest Honduran; engineer Héctor Medina Planas; attorney José María Matute; former Tegucigalpa Governor Raúl Toledo López; F. Alfredo Medrano, Guillermo Moncada, former Minister of War Dionisio Gutiérrez, left for El Salvador, along with other officers such as General Jacobo Galindo, General Joaquín Medina Planas, General Ramón Alvarado Mendieta, and Colonel Ricardo Lardizábal.
+A contingent of revolutionary troops, under the command of General J. Innocente Triminio Osorio, had left Tegucigalpa on January 30 and gathered a group of 300followers of the Barrio Viera.

-Previously, in 1920, the Honduran government had been fascinated by the power of the air armed wing, which had its scenarios in the First World War, which is why it bought its first British aircraft, a Bristol F.2B registered H-9.3 Likewise, more aircraft were acquired between 1921 and 1923 which were fundamental pieces in this new civil war.
-Meanwhile, López Gutiérrez declares a "state of siege" and mobilizes his troops.
+During the First Honduran Civil War in 1920, the Honduran government had been fascinated by the power of the air armed wing, which had its scenarios in the First World War, and it bought its first British aircraft, a Bristol F.2B registered H-9.3, followed by more aircraft between 1921 and 1923, fundamental weapons in this new civil war.
+Meanwhile, López Gutiérrez declared a "state of siege" and mobilizeds his troops.

 International reaction

-On February 27, days after the war began, the governments of China, Spain, France, the United Kingdom, and Italy demanded the United States government to protect its citizens living in Honduras.
+On February 27, 1924, the governments of China, Spain, France, the United Kingdom, and Italy demanded the United States government to protect its citizens living in Honduras.
 At the time the country experienced an economic boom that led many Chinese, European (Spaniards, French, Italian, Jewish), and Arab immigrants to arrive to Honduras.
 Northern Honduras regions had a multitude of English speaking communities.
 Because of this, the United States played a role during the war by sending in warships.

 Movements

 Western Honduras

-February 3.
-General Vicente Tosta Carrasco and General Gregorio Ferrera take the town square of Marcala for the revolution and march towards the west of the country.
+On February 3, General Vicente Tosta Carrasco and General Gregorio Ferrera took the town square of Marcala for the revolution and march towards the west of the country.

 Central Honduras

-February 4, General Mariano Bertrand Anduray in command of 300 men, has taken the Plaza of the city of Siguatepeque.
+By February 4, General Mariano Bertrand Anduray in command of 300 men had taken the Plaza of the city of Siguatepeque.

 Northern Honduras

-February 4.
-Yoro Square is attacked by a revolutionary force under the command of Colonel Abraham López and Colonel Emeterio Rivera; In the bulk of the combat, several men died, including Colonel López and Colonel Timoteo Reyes, when they were reduced after three hours of intense fire, the rebels have withdrawn.
+On February 4, Yoro Square was attacked by a revolutionary force under the command of Colonel Abraham López and Colonel Emeterio Rivera.
+Several men died in combat, including Colonel López and Colonel Timoteo Reyes.